Cray-HPE/docs-csm/upgrade/1.2/Stage_4.md

    ceph orch upgrade status
    ```

-   > This will give you a summary and if the upgrade is failed or stil in progress
+   > This will give you a summary and if the upgrade is failed or still in progress.

    ```bash
    ceph -W cephadm